 Cholesterol is a waxy, fat-like substance found in all the body’s cells and is essential for producing hormones, vitamin D, and digestive substances.
 While the body produces all the cholesterol it needs, it is also found in animal-based foods such as meat and dairy.
 There are two main types: low-density lipoprotein (LDL), or “bad” cholesterol, which can contribute to plaque buildup in the arteries, and high-density lipoprotein (HDL), or “good” cholesterol, which helps remove excess cholesterol from the bloodstream.

-Total protein refers to the combined amount of albumin and globulin in the blood.
-Albumin, the most abundant protein in blood plasma, maintains oncotic pressure and transports various substances.
-Globulins are involved in immune response, blood clotting, and other functions.
-Total protein levels are a key indicator of nutritional status and liver and kidney health....
+Total protein is a measurement that reflects the combined levels of two major blood proteins — albumin and globulin.
+Albumin, the most abundant protein in blood plasma, helps maintain oncotic pressure and transports various substances, while globulins play essential roles in immune response, blood clotting, and other functions.
+Total protein levels offer important insights into nutritional status as well as liver and kidney health.

 Trimethylamine (TMA) is a volatile organic compound produced in the gut through bacterial fermentation of dietary nutrients such as choline, L-carnitine, and lecithin.
 Normally, TMA is quickly converted in the liver to trimethylamine N-oxide (TMAO), which is less toxic.
 However, elevated TMA levels can indicate imbalances in the gut microbiome or reduced liver detoxification capacity.
 High TMA is also linked to trimethylaminuria, a rare metabolic disorder that causes a strong body odor.
 Monitoring TMA offers insights into gut microbial activity, protein metabolism, and liver function.